djotaku/adventofcode/2020/Day_01/README.md

 When I come back to this to solve it with other programming languages, I intend to take the easier, less complex approach.

+That less complex approach is to take 2020, subtract one of the numbers.
+See if the answer is in list.
+Then you have your pair.

 ## What I Learned